National and State Injury Facts

 - The estimated medical and work loss lifetime costs in United States in 2010 for suicide deaths totaled $ 44,674,827,000 and for homicide deaths $ 25,070,987,000

 - More than 2.8 million people are hospitalized with injury each year.

-- More than 29 million people are treated in Emergency Department for injury each year.
+- More than 31 million people are treated in U.S. Emergency Departments for injury each year.

-*Sources: National Center for Health Statistics, WISQARS, and Indiana State Health Department (ISDH) Division of Trauma and Injury Prevention, and the Fatality Analysis Reporting System (FARS)
+*Sources: National Center for Health Statistics, WISQARS, Indiana State Health Department (ISDH) Division of Trauma and Injury Prevention, and the Fatality Analysis Reporting System (FARS)

 The ISDH Division of Trauma and Injury Prevention will disseminate descriptive statistical information to those entities throughout the state having an interest in preventive control strategies.
 The program's goal is to develop a functional surveillance system for all injuries and establish a core injury team for the state.